 Other companies have tried and failed to create their ecosystems.
 Think about the Windows Phone or the Amazon Fire.
 They went down in flames and, if you want to know more about them, check out our videos on the topic.

-That's not to say that Apple is the only one that gets it, though.
+That's not to say that Apple is the only one in the smartwatch vs Swiss watch battle.
+There are many other brands and there are many other battles.
 Think of Alienware for laptops or Garmin for smartwatches: they have found an audience, and while it's more niche, you couldn't say that Apple is about to kill either company.

 Apple has always projected itself as a cool, hip brand for creatives.
 If you go to Williamsburg, you don't see a batch of Lenovo laptops in the coffee shop.
 Unquestionably, people buy Apple because of what the brand means, just like people buy Swiss watches because of what they mean.